 Decision STRP 10.22: The STRP endorsed the draft Guidelines on management planning for Ramsar sites and other wetlands in principle, as well as the elements for a draft Resolution, subject to further refinement by the Working Group and the Bureau, under the agreed timetable for outputs of the STRP.

 Follow-up to the discussion on the Ramsar Information Sheet (RIS)

 Decision STRP 10.23: The STRP accepted Max Finlaysons offer to make a comparison between the RIS data fields and the core fields of the draft inventory guidelines, within the next three weeks, so that the Working Group can report to STRP on the need for RIS revisions promptly.
 Proposed changes to the RIS and the Explanatory Note and Guidelines (to be prepared by Wetlands International) should be presented to Standing Committee for endorsement and transmission to COP8.

-169. There was no consensus that further study of biogeographical regionalization should be pursued in future by the STRP, and no decision was taken.
+There was considerable discussion of whether guidance was needed by the Parties concerning the use of "biogeographical regionalization"; in the end, there was no consensus that further study of biogeographical regionalization should be pursued in future by the STRP, and no decision was taken.

 AGENDA ITEM 21: Guidelines for the identification and designation of under-represented wetland types for the Ramsar List

 AGENDA ITEM 21.2: Draft guidelines for the designation of peatlands